Professor of Business Economics

 My research interests include industrial economics, privatisation and regulation of utilities, energy economics, the measurement of productive efficiency, and the relationship between Christian ethics and best practice business behaviour.
 I’ve advised the UK Competition Commission, the New Zealand Commerce Commission, Ofgem, Ofwat, the DTI, the World Bank, and the European Commission.

-I’m a member of the Economics & Policy subject group at Cambridge Judge Business School, which analyses how economics can improve growth, business performance, and environmental outcomes.
+I’m Head of the Economics & Policy subject group at Cambridge Judge Business School, which analyses how economics can improve growth, business performance, and environmental outcomes.

 News and insights

 Professor Michael Pollitt of Cambridge Judge Business School has written extensively on faith and climate policy.
 He says climate-change campaigners get it wrong by using ‘apocalyptic’ language of hell rather than a positive message of change.

 British taxpayers ‘deserve an accounting’ of energy cap spending including whether it stimulates long-term UK energy investment, says new paper from Energy Policy Research Group at Cambridge Judge Business School.

 Express | 23 September 2022